LukasHedegaard/pytorch-benchmark/README.md

 ## Citation
-If you like the tool and use it in you research, please consider citing it:
+If you like the tool and use it in research, please consider citing it:
 ```bibtex
 @article{hedegaard2022pytorchbenchmark,
   title={PyTorch Benchmark},